Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"First volume of Grimm's Fairy Tales published".</h2 head><h3 quote align='center'>"On this day in 1812 brothers Jacob and Wilhelm Grimm published the first volume of stories that would make them famous.
-Among the 200 or so stories that became known collectively as Grimm's Fairy Tales are \u201cHansel and Gretel,\u201d \u201cSnow White,\u201d \u201cLittle Red Riding Hood,\u201d and \u201cSleeping Beauty.\u201d".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"The first basketball game".</h2 head><h3 quote align='center'>"Gym teacher James Naismith organized the first game of basketball, which was played on this day in 1891 in a school in Springfield, Massachusetts.
+Chaos reigned and a fight broke out, which prompted Naismith to develop the sport's original rules.
+Read what James Naismith wrote for Encyclop\u00e6dia Britannica in 1929 ".</h3 quote></h3 OTD